LizzieeLovett/befriend-a-bear/README.md

 #### Sprint 2 Features (Future)

 - Increased Question Bank - with new ideas from the developer and from users, over time the question bank can increase.
+    **Template for new questions:**
+      let questionN = {
+      question: "",
+      answer1: "",
+      answer2: "",
+      correctAnswer: '2',
+      correctResponse: "Correct! ",
+      incorrectResponse: "Ooh you've lost a life... "
 - Difficulty Setting and Score Multiplier - with an increased bank of questions, a difficulty setting can be introduced which impacts the number of Lives a user starts the game with as well as the final score.
 - Increased Specificity in Contact Form Validation - currently the feedback provided to the user states there is a problem, but does not provide details.
+- Randomisation - randomise the order of questions and the placement of the answer options to increase the difficulty of the game and make it less repetitive.

 ### **Surface**